awsdocs/amazon-s3-userguide/doc_source/access-bucket-intro.md

 **Note**
 Virtual\-hosted\-style and path\-style requests use the S3 dot Region endpoint structure \(`s3.Region`\), for example, `https://my-bucket.s3.us-west-2.amazonaws.com`\.
 However, some older Amazon S3 Regions also support S3 dash Region endpoints `s3-Region`, for example, `https://my-bucket.s3-us-west-2.amazonaws.com`\.
 If your bucket is in one of these Regions, you might see `s3-Region` endpoints in your server access logs or AWS CloudTrail logs\.
 We recommend that you do not use this endpoint structure in your requests\.

+## AWS Management Console bucket access<a name="access-bucket-console-ex"></a>

+You can access your bucket using the Amazon S3 console\.

+1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

+1. In the **Buckets** list, choose the name of the bucket that you want to view\.

 ## Virtual\-hosted–style access<a name="virtual-host-style-url-ex"></a>

 In a virtual\-hosted–style request, the bucket name is part of the domain name in the URL\.